Joint 3D Gravity and Magnetic Inversion via Rectified Flow and Ginzburg-Landau Guidance

-Recent advances in deep generative modeling allow us to sample from expressive priors.
-In particular, diffusion models \cite{ho2020ddpm} learn complex data distributions via denoising dynamics, and can be adapted to inverse problems by combining a learned score with a likelihood~\cite{chung2023dps}.
-Additionally, latent diffusion compresses high-dimensional data into a lower-dimensional latent space where diffusion becomes substantially more efficient~\cite{rombach2022ldm}.
-This leads to the following question: \textit{Can we systematically turn joint gravity and magnetic inversion into scalable posterior sampling over geologically plausible 3D property models, while still enforcing the sharp, phase-like structures expected of ore systems?}
+Diffusion and flow-based generative models have emerged as powerful tools for sampling from complex data distributions \cite{ho2020ddpm,Liu2022RectifiedFlow}.
+These can be adapted to inverse problems by combining the learned priors with likelihood terms \cite{Chung2023DPS,kim2025flowdpsflowdrivenposteriorsampling}.
+Furthermore, performing this in a compressed latent space can be substantially more efficient than in the original data space \cite{rombach2022ldm}.
+This leads to the following question: \textit{Can joint gravity and magnetic inversion produce scalable posterior samples of realistic 3D ore models with sharp boundaries?}

-We approach this by combining (i) a learned latent generative prior trained on Noddyverse with (ii) a novel physics-inspired Ginzburg--Landau (GL) prior that promotes phase separation and interface regularity, providing a continuous version of Ising-style ore and host structure.
-Our main contributions are: \begin{itemize} \item \textbf{Joint potential-field inversion as latent posterior sampling.} We reframe 3D joint gravity and magnetic inversion as posterior sampling with a latent generative prior, enabling stochastic reconstruction in a scalable space. \item \textbf{GL physics for ore-aware structure.} We introduce a Ginzburg--Landau regularizer that encodes phase-separation structure and integrate it into flow-based inversion as a physics-aware prior. \item \textbf{Plug-and-play GL guidance.} We propose a GL guidance step that can be combined with existing unconditional denoisers in a modular fashion, connecting potential-field inversion to plug-and-play optimization. \item \textbf{Benchmark assets for the community.} We train and release a 3D VAE for density/susceptibility volumes and provide an efficient pre-processing pipeline for Noddyverse-style data to facilitate downstream work. \item \textbf{First flow-based study for joint magnetic and gravitational inversion.} To the best of our knowledge, we are the first to develop a generative model for inversion over magnetic and gravitational fields. \end{itemize}
+We approach this by combining (i) a learned latent generative prior trained on Noddyverse with (ii) a novel physics-inspired Ginzburg--Landau (GL) prior that promotes phase separation and interface regularity.
+Our main contributions are: \begin{itemize} \item \textbf{Joint potential-field inversion as latent posterior sampling.} We reframe 3D joint gravity and magnetic inversion as posterior sampling with a latent generative prior, enabling stochastic reconstruction in a scalable space. \item \textbf{GL regularization for ore-aware structure.} We introduce a Ginzburg--Landau regularizer that encodes phase-separation structure and integrate it into flow-based inversion as a physics-aware regularizer. \item \textbf{Plug-and-play GL guidance.} We propose a GL guidance step that can be combined with existing unconditional denoisers in a modular fashion. \item \textbf{Benchmark assets for the community.} We train and release a 3D VAE for density/susceptibility volumes and provide an efficient pre-processing pipeline for Noddyverse-style data to facilitate downstream work. \item \textbf{First flow-based study for joint magnetic and gravitational inversion.} To the best of our knowledge, we are the first to develop a generative model for inversion over magnetic and gravitational fields. \end{itemize}

-All code is publicly available at \url{https://anonymous.4open.science/r/maggrav-joint-diffusion-DB71}.
+All code is publicly available at:\\ \url{https://anonymous.4open.science/r/maggrav-joint-diffusion-DB71}.